An optimal control perspective on diffusion-based generative modeling: Appendix

 \subsubsection{DDS as a special case of DIS}

-In this section, we show that the \textit{denoising diffusion sampler} (DDS) suggested in \cite{vargas2023denoising} can be interpreted as a special case of the \textit{time-reversed diffusion sampler} (DIS).
-DDS considers the process
+In this section, we compare the \textit{denoising diffusion sampler} (DDS) suggested in \cite{vargas2023denoising} to our \textit{time-reversed diffusion sampler} (DIS).
+We present a numerical comparison in \Cref{tab:dds_dis} and refer to \citet[Section 3]{richter2023improved} and~\cite{vargas2023transport} for further details.
+In particular, these works show that DDS can be derived using a reference process with known time-reversal.
+In the following, we outline how DDS can be considered a special case of DIS.
+To this end, we note that DDS considers the process

 with $X_0\sim \mathcal{N}(0, \eta^2 \mathrm{I})$, see also~\eqref{eq:vpsde}.
 To ease notation, let us define $\sigma(t) \coloneqq \eta \sqrt{2 \beta(t)} \mathrm{I}$, $f(x, t) = -\beta(t) x$, and $u(x,t) \coloneqq \sigma(t)^\top \Phi(x,t)$ to get